MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-relationships.md

    > ![](media/delete-relationship.png "Delete relationship")

 ## Next Step

-System and custom relationships are used in the **Segment Editor** page to navigate from the entity on one end of the relationship to the entity on the other end of the relationship as you define conditions to filter customers.
-Visit the **Segments** section to learn more.
+System and custom relationships are used in the **Segment Editor page** to create segments based on multiple data sources, that are no longer siloed.
+Visit the **Segments section** to learn more.
 Alternatively, you might want to define activities in your data.
-Visit the **Activities** section.
+Visit the **Activities section.**